Hesse: Financial

 With Hesse's largest city Frankfurt am Main being home of the European Central Bank (ECB), the German Bundesbank and the Frankfurt Stock Exchange, Hesse is home to the financial capital of mainland Europe.
 Furthermore, Hesse has always been one of the largest and healthiest economies in Germany.
 Its GDP in 2013 exceeded €236 billion (about US$316 billion).
 This makes Hesse itself one of the largest economies in Europe and the 38th largest in the world.
 According to GDP-per-capita figures, Hesse is the wealthiest state (after the city-states Hamburg and Bremen) in Germany with approx. US$52,500.

 Frankfurt is crucial as a financial center, with both the European Central Bank and the Deutsche Bundesbank's headquarters located there.
 Numerous smaller banks and Deutsche Bank, DZ Bank, KfW Bank, Commerzbank are also headquartered in Frankfurt, with the offices of several international banks also being housed there.
 Frankfurt is also the location of the most important German stock exchange, the Frankfurt Stock Exchange.
 Insurance companies have settled mostly in Wiesbaden.
 The city's largest private employer is the R+V Versicherung, with about 3,900 employees, other major employers are DBV-Winterthur, the SV SparkassenVersicherung and the Delta Lloyd Group.

-Chemical & Pharma
+Chemical and pharma

 The Rhine-Main Region has the second largest industrial density in Germany after the Ruhr area.
 The main economic fields of importance are the chemical and pharmaceutical industries with Sanofi, Merck, Heraeus, Stada, Messer Griesheim, Bayer Crop Science, SGL Carbon, Celanese, Cabot, Clariant, Akzo Nobel, Kuraray, Ineos, LyondellBasell, Allessa and Evonik Industries.
 But also other consumer goods are produced by Procter & Gamble, Coty and Colgate Palmolive.
 The Rhine-Main Region is not restricted only to Hesse, smaller part is in Rhineland-Palatinate.
 There situated 2 important pharma companies: BioNTech(HQ), which found the first mRNA vaccine against COVID-19 in the world (licensed to Pfizer), and Boehringer Ingelheim, close to Hesse's border in Mainz and Ingelheim respectively.
-It supports from Max Planck Institue for Heart and Lung Research, Max Planck Institute for Brain Research and Paul Ehrlich Institute.
+It supports from Max Planck Institute for Heart and Lung Research, Max Planck Institute for Brain Research and Paul Ehrlich Institute.